colossus06/Cloud-Functions-GCP-CLI-SDK/README.md

 # Cloud Functions: Command Line
 Cloud Functions is a serverless execution environment for building and connecting cloud services.
-With Cloud Functions you write simple, single-purpose functions that are attached to events emitted from your cloud infrastructure and services.
+With Cloud Functions, you write simple, single-purpose functions that are attached to events emitted from your cloud infrastructure and services.
 Your Cloud Function is triggered when an event being watched is fired.
 Your code executes in a fully managed environment.
 There is no need to provision any infrastructure or worry about managing any servers.
 ## Create a function
 Create a directory for the function code.